mattaq31/GelGenie/README.md

 GelGenie Feature Highlights:
 - One-click segmentation of gel electrophoresis images
-- General-purpose models that work with wide range of gel conditions, imagers and stains
+- General-purpose models that work with a wide range of gel conditions, imagers and stains
 - Customisable band measurement, bar chart generation and normalisation
 - Easy export to csv for further processing
 - Scriptable interface for model inference and labelling
 - Python environment for training new models and advanced features
-- Open-source and editable by everyone!
+- Open-source and configurable by everyone!

 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">
   <img src="./qupath-gelgenie/screenshots/s1.png" alt="GelGenie Screenshot 1" style="width: 47%; margin: 0.5%;">